-I recalled the Pooka stuffed puppy I had as a little girl; he had ears that would flapped and a crazy tuft of gray hair on the top of his head.
-I looked online to see if I could find out if that was a made-up childhood memory, or if it was in fact real.
+I recalled the Pooka stuffed puppy I had as a little girl; he had ears that flapped and a crazy tuft of gray hair on the top of his head.
+I looked online to find out if that was a made-up childhood memory, or if it was in fact real.
 (Some serious Anya amnesia stuff going on.)
 I found the same toy on eBay, so I am not delusional.

 I also found an amazing Anastasia music and trinket box that plays "Once Upon A December" when wound up.
 It is beautiful; I was mesmerized and looked into it more online and found out they were released in 1997 by the San Francisco Music Box Company.
 It features Nicholas and Alexandra (Anastasia's parents) dancing while the song plays.

 I ended up finding a couple online being resold anywhere from $80-$300.
 I scored this one on eBay for a great deal.
 I reached out to the San Francisco Music Box Company to see if they would be reissuing the lovely hinged music box now that "Anastasia" has been adapted into a musical.
 They are!
-And they will be available in July 2017.
-I asked how much people can expect them to cost, and they reported they will run $85 before taxes.
+And they will be available again in July 2017.

 Feeling extra nostalgic, I ordered my sister an Anastasia-inspired necklace to give her while we're "Together in Paris" *ahem* New York.